codecrafters-io/redis-starter-python/README.md

 # Usage

 1. Ensure you have `python (3.8)` installed locally
-1. Run `make run_local_server` to run your Redis server, which is implemented in `app/main.py`.
+1. Run `./spawn_redis_server.sh` to run your Redis server, which is implemented in `app/main.py`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.
-1. Once you pass a stage, increment the `current_stage` value in `.codecrafters.yml`, and run `git push origin master` to advance to the next stage.

-# Local tests

-1. Run `make test` to run local tests, which are located in `tests/test_main.py`

 # Passing the first stage

 CodeCrafters runs tests when you do a `git push`.
 Make an empty commit and push